 Computer Applications 2

-This course provides students the opportunity to improve their computer skills using a variety of software, including Microsoft and Google applications.
+This course provides students the opportunity to build on the skills used in Computer Applications 1 by exploring a variety of applications used in the academic and business worlds.
 Prerequisite: Computer Applications 1 or Computer Literacy.

 Radio Technology